 Lancome’s Renergie Lift foundation gets rave reviews for its moisturizing texture and added SPF 20.
 Customers say that it gives enough coverage to cover light hyperpigmentation and never settles in fine lines, even without a primer.
 This is all certainly true, but once again, this French brand is marked by PETA as doing animal testing.
 And of course, like most mainstream beauty brands, this one comes packed with chemical colourants and preservatives.

-MAC Russian Red lipstick has long been a favourite for its pure red hue and perfect matt finish.
+MAC Ruby Woo lipstick has long been a favourite for its pure red hue and perfect finish.
 But recently, MAC has fallen out of favour with animal lovers including Pamela Anderson, a former MAC spokesperson, because they’ve started to sell in China, where animal testing is required.
 Plus, MAC uses all kinds of toxic chemicals to create its makeup.
 Just look at the labels!